 Example: Instrument three methods

 This example presents a simple implementation of creating transactions.

 This simple console app demonstrates creating transactions.
-After running the application a few times, you see the transactions you created in the Transactions page (at one.newrelic.com > APM > (select an app) > Transactions > Type).
+After running the application a few times, you see the transactions you created in the Transactions page (at one.newrelic.com > APM & services > (select an app) > Transactions > Type).
 The Dummy segment will be visible in the transactions breakdown table and in any transaction traces.